SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.</p></div>
 <div style="padding-left: 2.5em;"><p>It is not something that people can use reliably on a daily basis.</p></div>

-AI researcher Gary Marcus notes that ChatGPT's CEO admitted as much when he <a href="https://twitter.com/sama/status/1601731295792414720?s=20&t=pM3JTMZ-D8-Qw5q-TXsA8w" target="blank">tweeted</a>:
+The Open AI CEO seemed to concur when he <a href="https://twitter.com/sama/status/1601731295792414720?s=20&t=pM3JTMZ-D8-Qw5q-TXsA8w" target="blank">tweeted</a>:

 <div style="padding-left: 2.5em;"><p>ChatGPT is incredibly limited, but good enough at some things to create a misleading impression of greatness.</p></div>

 <div style="padding-left: 2.5em;"><p>It's a mistake to be relying on it for anything important right now. it’s a preview of progress; we have lots of work to do on robustness and truthfulness.</p></div>

-## "turbocharged pastiche generator"
+## "turbocharged pastiche generator" or game changer?

 Marcus predicts that the release of GPT-4 next year will be mind-blowing and yet, because its design is fundamentally flawed, it will "remain a <a href="https://garymarcus.substack.com/p/what-to-expect-when-youre-expecting" target="blank">turbocharged pastiche generator</a>."

-Perhaps one reason why ChatGPT's current performance is over-estimated is because, in some ways, it's an analogue of our own propensity to <a href="https://nymag.com/intelligencer/2022/11/these-skeptics-predicted-sam-bankman-frieds-collapse.html" target="blank">generate</a> and <a href="https://hindenburgresearch.com/nikola/" target="blank">reward confident B.S.</a>
+Perhaps one reason why ChatGPT's current text performance is over-estimated is because, in some ways, it's an analogue of our own propensity to <a href="https://nymag.com/intelligencer/2022/11/these-skeptics-predicted-sam-bankman-frieds-collapse.html" target="blank">generate</a> and <a href="https://hindenburgresearch.com/nikola/" target="blank">reward confident B.S.</a>

 ## About that 'Code Red' . . .